 - are not intimidated by your browser’s Developer Tools.

 - worked with WordPress and WooCommerce.

 At SomewhereWarm, we support a life well-lived, at work and away from it.
 We value autonomy and trust, and are passionate advocates of remote work.
-If you like the idea of joining a team to work and grow with, and not for, then Ilia, Jason, Maria, Chris and Manos would love to hear from you!
+If you like the idea of joining a team to work and grow with, and not for (or out of), then Maria, Jason, Ilia, Katerina and Varvara would love to hear from you!

 - private, individual medical insurance with Allianz;

 - a flexible leave policy;